python/cpython/Doc/reference/expressions.rst

 Calling one of the asynchronous generator's methods returns an :term:`awaitable` object, and the execution starts when this object is awaited on.
-At that time, the execution proceeds to the first yield expression, where it is suspended again, returning the value of :token:`~python-grammar:expression_list` to the awaiting coroutine.
+At that time, the execution proceeds to the first yield expression, where it is suspended again, returning the value of :token:`~python-grammar:yield_list` to the awaiting coroutine.
 As with a generator, suspension means that all local state is retained, including the current bindings of local variables, the instruction pointer, the internal evaluation stack, and the state of any exception handling.